Rhonda McDonda

 Paul a song.

-and Paul is going to sit there like the special boy he is,
+And Paul is going to sit there like the special boy he is

 just receiving all of this information.
 Done.

 One sec.
-Little mad at you.
+A little mad at you.

 Sorry about that.